staticlibs/staticlib_pion/README.md

     cmake .. -DCMAKE_CXX_FLAGS="--std=c++11"
     make

-Cloning of `external_asio` is not required on Linux - system libraries will be used instead.
+Cloning of `external_asio` and tools is not required on Linux - system libraries will be used instead.

 See [StaticlibsToolchains](https://github.com/staticlibs/wiki/wiki/StaticlibsToolchains) for
 more information about the toolchain setup and cross-compilation.